 Engineering treatments and safety improvements help reduce the severity of crashes, as well as those that involve vulnerable road users.
 The Safer Roads Program includes:

-- $70 million to be spent on vital safety upgrades to the state's road network in 2017/18, including more than $5 million invested in Orange as part of projects in regional NSW.
+- $70 million to be spent on vital safety upgrades to the state's road network in 2017/18.

 - Route safety reviews – detailed road safety assessments of long stretches of major roads to identify safety infrastructure improvements, as well as the behavioural and enforcement programs needed to reduce safety risks.